-Single Status Reserve - To meet the transitional costs of implementing Single Status including pay protection and implementation costs.
+Single Status Reserve - To meet the transitional costs of implementing Single Status

 Health and Wellbeing Projects Reserve - This reserve holds grants received from the local health authority to fund future health-related partnership projects.

 Contaminated Land Reserve - This reserve was created in 2008/2009 from grant received from the Department of the Environment to fund site investigations into potential contamination sites.